 About Maggie Culp

 Currently assisting West Virginia and NASPA - Student Affairs in Higher Education to implement the Lumina-funded DegreeNow Project, Maggie Culp is a seasoned professional who has assisted over 50 colleges, universities, and state systems to become more effective, efficient, data-based, and outcomes-oriented.
-Co-editor of Building a Culture of Evidence in Student Affairs (Fall 2012), Community College Student Affairs: What Really Matters (2005), Life at the Edge of the Wave:Lessons from the Community College (1998), and Promoting Student Success in the Two-Year College (1995), Dr. Culp also has contributed chapters to many publications, including Exceptional Senior Student Affairs Leadership: Strategies and Competencies for Success (Dungy & Ellis, 2011) and the award-winningTeam Building for Quality (George Baker and Associates, 1995).
-During her thirty-year career as a vice-president, dean, faculty member, and teacher in FL, TX, VA, and MA, Maggie Culp earned the reputation of being a creative problem solver, an effective change agent, a learning-centered and outcomes-oriented practitioner, and an exceptional communicator and leader.
+Co-editor of Building a Culture of Evidence in Student Affairs (Fall 2012), Community College Student Affairs: What Really Matters (2005), Life at the Edge of the Wave:Lessons from the Community College (1998), and Promoting Student Success in the Two-Year College (1995), Dr. Culp currently is co-editing Increasing Adult Learner Persistence and Completion Rates, which NASPA will publish in 2014.
+She also has contributed chapters to many publications, including Exceptional Senior Student Affairs Leadership: Strategies and Competencies for Success (Dungy & Ellis, 2011) and the award-winningTeam Building for Quality (George Baker and Associates, 1995).
+During her thirty-year career as a vice-president, dean, faculty member, and teacher in FL, TX, VA, and MA, Maggie Culp earned the reputation of being a creative problem solver; an effective change agent; a learning-centered and outcomes-oriented practitioner; and an exceptional communicator, leader, and manager.

 Maggie Culp earned an M.A. in Counseling, an Ed.S. in Educational Administration, and an Ed.D. in Curriculum and Instruction (with concentrations in Psychology, Research and Statistics, and Educational Leadership).
-She is MBTI certified, TQM and Baldrige trained, and has written extensively about assessment, building and leading teams, applying the Myers-Briggs Type Indicator to business and education, creating cultures of evidence, developing and measuring outcomes (developmental, learning and program), the importance of partnerships between academic and student affairs, teaching styles, leadership, motivating students and faculty, strategic and operational planning, student affairs, conflict resolution techniques, and the intelligent use of technology.
+She is MBTI certified, TQM and Baldrige trained, and has written extensively about a variety of topics from assessment to strategic planning to using the MBTI in business and education.
+Dr. Culp's current writing and research efforts focus on three areas: building cultures of evidence, designing seamless higher education experiences for students, and creating support services for post-traditional students.
 She can be reached at firstname.lastname@example.org.